SaladDais/Lummao/README.md

 The output of the compiler necessarily links against the GPL-licensed runtime code from LSL-PyOptimizer for functionality, and LSL-PyOptimizer does not provide a library exception in its license.
-You should assume that any the LSL converted to Python by the compiler and any testcases you write exercising them must _also_ be distributable under the GPL.
+You should assume that any LSL converted to Python by the compiler and any testcases you write exercising them must _also_ be distributable under the GPL.

 In short: If or when you distribute your testcases, you must _also_ allow distribution of their direct